sharekey/meteor-vite/.changeset/metal-news-report.md

 "meteor-vite": patch
 ---

 Include hash in entry module filenames.
-Addresses an issue where older entry modules would be kept indefinitely by client and edge cached.
+Addresses a critical issue where older entry modules would be kept (almost) indefinitely by client and edge caches.